spookylukey/django-views-the-right-way/source/thepattern.rst

        return HttpResponse('Hello world!')

-This function expects to receive a ‘request’ object as its argument.
+This function expects to receive a ‘request’ object as its parameter.
 This will be an instance of `HttpRequest
 <https://docs.djangoproject.com/en/stable/ref/request-response/#django.http.HttpRequest>`_,
 which contains all the information about the request that the user's browser